-Former pitcher Chris Carpenter won 144 games in his Major League Baseball career.
+Former St. Louis Cardinals pitcher Chris Carpenter won 144 games in his Major League Baseball career.
 In 2005, he was the best pitcher in baseball and received the National League Cy Young Award after winning 21 games.
-He’s a three-time All Star and a member of two World Series championship teams with the St. Louis Cardinals.
-After struggling with injuries and only pitching in 3 regular season games, his career came to an end in 2012 at the age of 37.
+He’s a three-time All-Star and a member of two World Series championship teams with the Cardinals.
+After struggling with injuries and only pitching in three regular-season games, his career came to an end in 2012 at the age of 37.

 Carpenter says he would wake up each morning with guilt and shame, wondering why he acted a certain way or why he said something he shouldn’t have to someone.
 He was broken.

-“I continued to spiral down to beating myself down every single day,” said Carpenter.
+“I continued to spiral down to beating myself down every single day,” Carpenter said.
 “No matter what I did, it led to the end.
 I was lost.”

-Carpenter’s teammate, Adam Wainwright, made a point to invite Chris to baseball chapel on many occasions and Chris would continue to shrug it off.
-Even after giving his friend a Bible, Carpenter wouldn’t budge.
-But Wainwright would not stop pursuing.
-With chapel getting no traction, Adam, instead, started inviting Chris to a charity golf tournament that he held in Georgia.
+Carpenter’s teammate, Adam Wainwright, made a point to invite him to baseball chapel on many occasions, and Carpenter would continue to shrug it off.
+Even after his friend gave him a Bible, Carpenter wouldn’t budge.
+But Wainwright did not stop pursuing.
+With chapel getting no traction, Wainwright instead started inviting Carpenter to a charity golf tournament he held in Georgia.

-After an evening of drinking and hanging with friends and doing things he says he shouldn’t have been doing, Chris found himself literally in the middle of nowhere, an hour and a half away from where he was supposed to be.
+After an evening of drinking, hanging with friends and doing things he says he shouldn’t have been doing, Carpenter found himself literally in the middle of nowhere — an hour and a half away from where he was supposed to be.
 Lost, broken, isolated, alone.

 “My phone was dead.
-I had no way to get home,” said Carpenter.
+I had no way to get home,” Carpenter said.
 “I literally raised my hands to the sky and asked God for help.
-I said: ‘I don’t know how you can do this but I need to get home and i need to be saved.'”
+I said, ‘I don’t know how You can do this but I need to get home and I need to be saved.'”

 Fifteen minutes later, Carpenter says a cab showed up.
 It was a man, his wife and in the backseat was their dog.

-Chris says that night is the moment he dedicated himself back to the Lord and is now convinced him that there is a creator who loves him more than he could ever imageine.
+Carpenter says that night is the moment he dedicated himself back to the Lord, and he’s now convinced there is a Creator who loves him more than he could ever imagine.

-“Anybody that doubts that there is a God, I know I can’t,” says Carpenter.
+“Anybody that doubts that there is a God, I know I can’t,” Carpenter says.
 “I want to love like He loves me.
 And how He took care of me and how He saved me.
-He is everything to me is what he is.”
+He is everything to me, is what He is.”